jonathanrd/CCP4Py/README.md

 git clone https://github.com/jonathanrd/CCP4Py.git
 ```

-Add the following to your .bashrc (Linux) or .bash_profile (Mac)
+Add the following to your .bashrc (Linux) or .bash_profile (Mac) and restart your terminal.
 ```
-export PATH=/Users/YourUsername/CCP4Py/bin:$PATH
+export PATH=/Users/YourUserFolder/CCP4Py/bin:$PATH
 ```
-All changes are added to Changelog.md, to update in future:
+All script changes are added to Changelog.md, to update in future:
 ```
 cd ~/CCP4Py
 git pull